adammckinski/The-TRCO-Communication-Framework-clear-thinking-to-structured-communication/README.md

 TRCO is a communication framework built on risk logic.
 It works for any question type, any domain, and any audience.
 It was developed through a security and GRC background, but it applies universally wherever position, risk, response, and outcome matter.

-"If the world is your stage and people are your critics, your job is not to please everyone.
-It is to communicate your position so clearly they have to take you seriously." — Adam McKinski

 ---

 ## Downloads